Rolayet/GWAS-GBD/README.md

 https://uob-my.sharepoint.com/:o:/r/personal/ih23257_bristol_ac_uk/Documents/Notebooks/GBD%20Terms%20mapping?d=wf240cee12e054a798cf8e8f4d69a8985&csf=1&web=1&e=OfNvfr

-## C. Developing an 'Attention Score' for Each Ontology Term in the GWAS Catalog
+## B. Developing an 'Attention Score' for Each Ontology Term in the GWAS Catalog
 Attention Score: Number of studies for that EFO term.
 Weighted Attention Score: Sum(1 / n EFO per study) – accounts for studies publishing a large number of GWASs without focusing on a specific phenotype.
 Weighted Attention Score Impact Factor: Sum(1 / n EFO per study * impact factor) – if a study is published in a higher impact journal, it indicates its quality and the degree to which it is valued.
 GWAS Hits: Number of GWAS hits for that EFO term – this could be a proxy for the attention received by the study.

-## A. Mapping GBD Health Outcomes and Risk Factors to Ontologies in OLS.
+## C. Mapping GBD Health Outcomes and Risk Factors to Ontologies in OLS.
 A copy of the file is attached here as well, named "GBD.csv".

 ** For discussion **: For entries with NA values, broader EFO terms have been used instead.
 If no identifier is found, placeholders were used instead.